ptissen/ptissen/README.md

 ### Hi there 👋

+If you want to contact me, just send me an email.
+Since I don't want to receive too many bot messages, just compose my email from my username, the @ sign and the email provider (username: ptissen, email provider: outlook.de).
+Hopefully not every bot manages this :)

 <!--
 **ptissen/ptissen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.